zakaria230/Designreplit10/NETLIFY_DEPLOYMENT.md

 2. Click "Add new site" > "Import an existing project"
 3. Connect to your GitHub account and select your repository
 4. Use these build settings:
-   - Build command: `npm run build && node build-for-netlify.js`
+   - Build command: `npm run build && node build-for-netlify.cjs`
    - Publish directory: `dist/client`
    - Functions directory: `netlify/functions`